-an ACL entry of this type defines access rights for processes whose attributes do not match any other entry in the ACL an ACL entry of this type defines access rights for processes whose filesystem user ID matches the ACL entry qualifier an ACL entry of this type defines access rights for processes whose filesystem user ID matches the user ID of the owner of the file (DA3.2)
+- ACL_MASK an ACL entry of this type defines the maximum discretionary access rights a process in the file group class - 4.
+ACL_OTHER an ACL entry of this type defines access rights for processes whose filesystem user ID matches the ACL entry qualifier

-5. ACL USER
+5. ACL_USER